Unchained Memories: History

 The largest collection of slave narratives emerged from the Federal Writers' Project.
 Created by the Federal Government under the WPA to reduce unemployment during the 1930s, one component of the Federal Writers' Project involved interviews with thousands of former slaves in 17 states.
 The oral history interview project yielded an extraordinary set of 2,300 autobiographical documents known as the Slave Narrative Collection.
 What emerged from these documents were pictures of living standards, the daily chores, and long days, along with stories of the good and bad "Master."
 The brutality, torture, and abuse under slavery are themes in the interviews.

-After the Civil War ended in 1865, more than four million slaves were set free.
+After the American Civil War ended in 1865, more than four million slaves were set free.
 The main objectives were to inform the public and describe the history and life of the former slaves.
 More than 2,000 slave narratives along with 500 photos are available online at the Library of Congress as part of the "Born in Slavery" project.